-If a person does indeed have one of these ingredients in their system and a drug test accurately picks up on it, it does not automatically mean they’re abusing the medication.
+If a person does indeed have one of these ingredients in their system and a drug test accurately picks up on it, it does not automatically mean they're abusing the medication.
 They should be prepared to provide a prescription for what they're taking, if it's not over-the-counter.

 This is also why it's crucial for employers to ask — and employees to be honest — beforehand about any medications and even supplements they have taken recently which could potentially affect the results of their drug test.

 Additionally, this highlights the importance of having every single drug test result reviewed by a medical review officer or MRO.
 This medical specialist will know what to look for and can help confirm if a test is positive or a false-positive.

 With over 20,000 collection sites around the nation, US Drug Test Centers is always within reach.
 We not only provide drug testing, but we'll also have an MRO review and sign off on all results, so false-positives aren't a concern.
 If you need assistance managing any aspect of your employee drug testing, contact us today for more information.